kumuluz/kumuluzee-graphql/README.md

 Exceptions can be thrown during query/mutation execution.
 The response will have the structure of the GraphQL error as defined in the GraphQL specification.

-By default, all messages from unchecked exceptions will be hidden for security reasons.
+By default, all messages from unchecked exceptions (except some defaults, see below) will be hidden for security reasons.
 You can override this behavior with the configuration key `kumuluzee.graphql.exceptions.show-error-message`.
 The message will be replaced with `Server Error` and can be set using the configuration key `kumuluzee.graphql.exceptions.default-error-message`.
 By default, all messages from checked exceptions will be shown.
 You can hide messages from exceptions with the